mlswg/mls-architecture/draft-ietf-mls-architecture.md

 * Consistent ordering: the DS must ensure that all clients have the same view of message ordering for cryptographically relevant operations.
-This means that the DS MUST enforce global consistency of the ordering of these messages while MLS provides causal consistency of the application messages for each sender.
+This means that the DS MUST enforce global consistency of the ordering of group operation messages.

-Note that the DS may provide ordering guarantees by ensuring in-order delivery or by providing messages with some kind of sequence information and allowing clients to reorder on receipt.
+Note that the protocol provides three important information within an MLSCiphertext message in order to provide ordering:

+* The Group Identifier (GID) to allow to distinguish the group for which the message has been sent;

+* The Epoch number, which represent the number of changes (version) of the group associated with a specific GID, and allows for lexicographical ordering of two messages from the same group;

+* The Content Type of the message, which allows the DS to determine the ordering requirement on the message.

 The MLS protocol itself can verify these properties.
 For instance, if the DS reorders messages from a Client or provides different Clients